 As part of our ambition to support the regeneration of the town through arts and cultural activity, Open House Festival is in the process of acquiring the building via Community Asset Transfer.
 We plan to transform the building into a permanent home for the Festival, and a much-needed multi-purpose venue serving the town.

-Short term, we expect to take possession of the building under a lease by January 2019.
-We plan to carry out urgent remedial works and start using the building as it is.
+- Short term, we expect to take possession of the building by Spring 2019.

 Heritage Lottery Fund (£28,000)